MetaMind42/MetaMind42/README.md

-Medior in-house lawyer with expertise in in DTC, MarTech and SaaS businesses.
-SWE background.
+Medior in-house lawyer with expertise in DTC, MarTech & SaaS and background in SWE.